ddealmei/artifact_dragonstar/README.md

 ./scripts/perf_evaluation/bench.sh
 ```

 This command will run the benchmark on 20 different passwords, repeating the handshake 1000 times for each password.
-It produce various PDF comparing the performance of each library with different metrics (cycles, time, instruction).
+It produces various PDF comparing the performance of each library with different metrics (cycles, time and instructions).